SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/jira-server.md

 ## Prerequisite

-To send webhook alerts to Jira Server you need to include a Basic Authentication Header with requests.
+To send webhook alerts to Jira Server, you need to include a Basic Authentication Header with requests.

 1. Get the username and password of a user that has permissions to create issues in your Jira Server.
 1. Using the username and password you can generate the Basic Authentication Header.
 In the following cURL command replace `<me@example.com>` with your username and `<password>` with your password and run it: